 Should I eat more of some foods and less of others while pregnant?

 Yes.
 During pregnancy it is important to maximise the nutrient density of the foods you eat.
 Your body and your growing baby need lots of vitamins and minerals to maintain good health for you, and growth and development of your baby.
-We recommend lots of plant based foods, fruits and vegetables, grains, legumes and beans and include some meat and fish.
-Keep hydrated with water (add a pinch of rock salt to boost your mineral intake).
-Check out our shop for our recipe eBook packed with recipes just for your pregnancy journey.
+We recommend lots of plant based foods, fruits and vegetables, grains, legumes and beans, include some meat and fish and keep hydrated with water (add a pinch of rock salt to boost your mineral intake).
+Check out our shop and recipes for some nutrient dense delights.

 Can I eat fish during pregnancy?
 If so, which ones and how often?

 Yes.
 We encourage choosing small fish to minimise your exposure to Mercury which can accumulate in larger fish.
-Get your fish from a respected source and always make sure it is fresh (clear eyes, not a strong fish smell).
+Get your fish from the source and always make sure it is fresh (clear eyes, not a strong fish smell).
 Mackerel and salmon are great choices, as are anchovies and sardines.
 One to three serves a week are recommended.
-Fish are a good source of omega-3 fatty acids which are needed for babies brain and nervous tissue development in the baby.
+Fish are a good source of omega 3 fatty acids which are needed for brain and nervous tissue development in the baby.
 If you don’t eat fish, you can get some Omega 3s from nuts and seeds such as linseeds (flaxseeds), walnuts and chia seeds.
 But you will need to identify another source of the Omega 3s DHA and EPA, as these are not found in nuts and seeds.

 I’d like some more personal support and advice along my pregnancy journey.
 Do you offer private consults?